Skip to Content

 Method

-1. Place the chorizo in a large skillet over medium heat.
-Cook, breaking it up with a wooden spoon, until browned, about 6 minutes.
+1. Make the tostadas.
+Heat a large skillet over medium heat.
+Add the chorizo and cook, breaking up the meat with a wooden spoon, until browned, about 6 minutes.

 2. Meanwhile, make the crema.
-In a small bowl, whisk together the sour cream, lime juice, oregano, cumin, garlic powder, sea salt, and hot sauce, until smooth.
-Stir in the milk, 1 teaspoon at a time, until the sauce is desired consistency.
+In a small bowl, whisk together the sour cream, lime juice, oregano, cumin, garlic powder, sea salt, and hot sauce until smooth.
+If using, stir in the milk 1 teaspoon at a time, until the sauce reaches your desired consistency.

-3. Add the refried beans to the skillet with the chorizo and stir until fully combined.
-Cook, stirring occasionally, until beans are warmed through, about 2 more minutes.
+3. Add the refried beans to the skillet with the chorizo and stir until evenly combined.
+Cook, stirring occasionally, until beans are warmed through, about 2 minutes.

-5. Serve with a drizzle of crema, a squeeze of lime juice, and a few dashes of hot sauce if desired.
+4. Evenly top the tostada shells with the bean and chorizo mixture.
+Top each with cotija, lettuce, pico de gallo, and guacamole.
+Serve the tostadas with a drizzle of crema, a squeeze of lime, and a few dashes of hot sauce, if desired.

 Nutrition Info